Phanerozoic: Triassic Period

 The Middle Triassic spans from 247 million to 237 million years ago.
 The Middle Triassic featured the beginnings of the break-up of Pangaea as rifting commenced in north Pangaea.
-The northern part of the Tethys Ocean, the Paleotethys Ocean, had become a passive basin, but a spreading center was active in the southern part of the Tethys Ocean, the Neotethys Ocean.
+The northern part of the Tethys Ocean, the Paleotethys Ocean, had become a passive basin, but a spreading centre was active in the southern part of the Tethys Ocean, the Neotethys Ocean.
 Phytoplankton, coral, crustaceans and many other marine invertebrates recovered from the Permian extinction by the end of the Middle Triassic.
 Meanwhile, on land, reptiles continued to diversify, conifer forests flourished, as well as the first flies.

 The Late Triassic spans from 237 million to 201 million years ago.
 Following the bloom of the Middle Triassic, the Late Triassic was initially warm and arid with a strong monsoon climate and with most precipitation limited to coastal regions and high latitudes.
 This changed late in the Carnian period with a 2 million years-long wet season which transformed the arid continental interior into lush alluvial forests.
 The first true dinosaurs appeared early in the Late Triassic, and pterosaurs evolved a bit later.
 Other large reptilian competitors to the dinosaurs were wiped out by the Triassic–Jurassic extinction event, in which most archosaurs (excluding crocodylomorphs, pterosaurs and dinosaurs), most therapsids (except cynodonts) and almost all large amphibians became extinct, as well as 34% of marine life in the fourth mass extinction event.
 The cause of the extinction is debated, but likely resulted from eruptions of the CAMP large igneous province.